LexData-Labs/Lex_Vision/FEATURES_ANALYSIS.md

-# 🎯 Lex Vision - Feature Analysis
+# 🎯 LexVision - Feature Analysis

 ## Project Overview
-**Lex Vision** is a real-time CCTV monitoring system with automatic body detection and face recognition for employee attendance tracking.
+**LexVision** is a real-time CCTV monitoring system with automatic body detection and face recognition for employee attendance tracking.
 It combines computer vision, web technologies, and modern UI/UX to provide a comprehensive attendance management solution.

 ---